exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 The `BuildContextHasher` hashes the execution rights of files, because these are the only rights which get saved in git and can be important for the images.

+## Creating a release

+### Prerequisites

+* Change log needs to be up to date
+* Latest change log version needs to match project and package version
+* Release tag needs to match package, changelog and project version
+   * For Example:
+        * Tag: 0.4.0
+        * Changelog: changes_0.4.0.md
+        * \`poetry version -s\`: 0.4.0

+### Triggering the Release
+In order to trigger a release a new tag must be pushed to Github.
+For further details see: `.github/workflows/release.yml`.

+1. Create a local tag with the appropriate version number

+        git tag x.y.z

+2. Push the tag to Github

+        git push origin x.y.z

+### What to do if the release failed?

+#### The release failed during pre-release checks

+1. Delete the local tag

+        git tag -d x.y.z

+2. Delete the remote tag

+        git push --delete origin x.y.z

+3. Fix the issue(s) which lead to the failing checks
+4. Start the release process from the beginning

+#### One of the release steps failed (Partial Release)

+1. Check the Github action/workflow to see which steps failed
+2. Finish or redo the failed release steps manually

+**Example**:

+_Scenario_: Publishing of the release on Github was successfully but during the PyPi release, the upload step got interrupted.

+_Solution_: Manually push the package to PyPi